nfdi4plants/ARC-specification/ISA-XLSX.md

 `Source Names`, `Sample Names`, `Material Names` MUST be unique across an ARC.
 If two of these entities with the same name exist in the same ARC, they are considered the same entity.

 The `Data` node type MUST correspond to a relevant data resource location, following the [Data Path Annotation](/ARC%20specification.md#data-path-annotation) patterns.
-If the annotation of the `Data` node refers not to the complete resource, but a part of it, a `Selector` MAY added.
-This Selector MUST be separated from the location using a `#`— with no whitespace between: `location#selector`.
+If the annotation of the `Data` node refers not to the complete resource, but a part of it, a `Selector` MAY be added.
+This Selector MUST be separated from the resource location using a `#`— with no whitespace between: `location#selector`.
+If appropriate, the Selector SHOULD be formatted according to IRI fragment selectors specified by [W3](https://www.w3.org/TR/annotation-model/#fragment-selector).

-`Data Format` SHOULD be expressed using a [MIME format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), most commonly consisting of two parts: a type and a subtype, separated by a slash (/) — with no whitespace between: `type/subtype`.
+The format of the data resource MAY be further qualified using a `Data Format` column.
+The `Data Format` SHOULD be expressed using a [MIME format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), most commonly consisting of two parts: a type and a subtype, separated by a slash (/) — with no whitespace between: `type/subtype`.
 If appropriate, a format from the list composed by [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml)
 SHOULD be picked.
 Unregistered or niche encoding and file formats MAY be indicated instead via the most appropriate URL.

+The format and usage info about the selector MAY be further qualified using a `Data Selector` column.
+The `Data Selector` SHOULD point to a web resource containing instructions about how the selector is formatted and how it should be interpreted.

 ## Examples